-EDUG 521 Action Research for Teachers II
+EDUG 522 Action Research for Teachers II

-3 hours.
+2 hours.
 Design and implement action research project for the practicum using a variety of methods.
-Design, teach, assess, and interpret first work sample in the practicum, applying "best practices."
-Interpret data results from both the research and the work sample.
+Design, teach, assess, and interpret results in an effort to enhance instruction.
+Students will publish their results in a research symposium